Pretty Baby (1978 film): Accolades

-Legacy
+Controversies and cultural impacts

 While majoring in French literature at Princeton University, Shields went on to write her senior thesis, The Initiation: From Innocence to Experience: The Pre-Adolescent/Adolescent Journey in the Films of Louis Malle, Pretty Baby and Lacombe, Lucien (1987), comparing the themes of lost innocence in both films, as well as its role as a predominant theme across the director's filmography.
-A documentary entitled Pretty Baby: Brooke Shields, which charts the actress's career and partly focuses on the film's impact on her, premiered at the Sundance Film Festival in January 2023, ahead of a streaming release via Hulu in April 2023.
+A documentary titled Pretty Baby: Brooke Shields, which charts the actress's career and partly focuses on the film's impact on her, premiered at the Sundance Film Festival in January 2023, ahead of a streaming release via Hulu in April 2023.

-In 2003, The New York Times placed the film on its list of the Best 1,000 Movies Ever.
+In 2003, The New York Times placed Pretty Baby on its list of the Best 1,000 Movies Ever.